onflow/docs/docs/evm/guides/foundry.md

 ---
-title: Using Foudry with Flow
+title: Using Foundry with Flow
 description: "Using Foundry to deploy a Solidity contract to EVM on Flow."
 sidebar_label: Foundry
 sidebar_position: 5
 ---

-# Using Foudry with Flow
+# Using Foundry with Flow

 Foundry is a suite of development tools that simplifies the process of developing and deploying Solidity contracts to EVM networks.
 This guide will walk you through the process of deploying a Solidity contract to Flow EVM using the Foundry development toolchain.
 You can check out the official Foundry docs [here](https://book.getfoundry.sh/).